 Most importantly, IKEA offers many products with its younger customers in mind.
 Rooms and accessories for function and fun, in bright colors, will be favorites with the kids.
 (And the prices will be favorites with the parents.)

-IKEA Fact: IKEA in Tempe has nine play areas throughout the store, including a supervised area, for children who meet the 37'' - 54'' height requirement, called Smaland that replicates the look of a typical Swedish... farmhouse and forest.
+IKEA fact: IKEA in Tempe has nine play areas throughout the store, including a supervised area for children who meet the 37 inches to 54 inches height requirement called Smaland that replicates the look of a typical Swedish farmhouse and forest.

 Many items at IKEA are packaged differently than at your typical department store.
 Most items are packed flat.
-This allows for cheaper transport and distribution on the company's part, and you can get your packages home easily, and assemble them yourself.
+This allows for cheaper transport and distribution on the company's part, and you can get your packages home easily and assemble them yourself.
 For instance, in the case of pillows, you'll be able to see and feel the display product, but the ones you purchase will come in smaller vacuum-packed versions that are easy to carry.
-And if you are buying drapes, but forgot to measure exactly how long those windows are, it doesn't matter at IKEA.
-All drapes are sold in one length--long!
+And if you are buying drapes but forgot to measure exactly how long those windows are, it doesn't matter at IKEA.
+All drapes are sold in one length—long.
 They also come with a hemming kit so you can do-it-yourself to the perfect length when you get home.

-IKEA Fact: IKEA Tempe has directional signs and price tags with product information in both English and Spanish.Continue to 8 of 10 below.
+IKEA fact: IKEA Tempe has directional signs and price tags with product information in both English and Spanish.

 The Tempe IKEA store is the first one to offer outdoor furniture all year long.
 You'll also find live plants and other outdoor accessories to spruce up your courtyard or patio.

-IKEA Fact: IKEA Tempe has 1,300 parking spaces, 20 handicap accessible spaces, 30 loading spaces, 26 family-parking spaces, and a bike rack for 60 bicycles in case you are pedaling from A.S.U.Continue to 9 of 10 below.
+IKEA fact: IKEA Tempe has 1,300 parking spaces, 20 handicap-accessible spaces, 30 loading spaces, 26 family-parking spaces, and a bike rack for 60 bicycles in case you are pedaling from A.S.U.

 The detailed tag on each item at IKEA will let you know the price, size, material, color choices, care instructions, and where you can pick up the item in the store.
-After you've browsed, and visualized, and planned, and calculated, you are ready to check out.
-Many items, like tables, and chairs, and shelving, will have yellow tags that will let you know where you can pick up the item yourself.
-If you are purchasing a larger item, like a sofa or a mattress, an IKEA associate will assist you.
-Of course there are many smaller items, like candles, and frames, and place mats, that you can just pick up as you shop.
+After you've browsed, visualized, planned, and calculated, you are ready to check out.
+Many items, like tables, chairs, and shelving, have yellow tags that will let you know where you can pick up the item yourself.
+If you are buying a larger item, like a sofa or a mattress, an IKEA associate will assist you.
+There are many smaller items, like candles, frames, and placemats, that you can just pick up as you shop.
 There are handy yellow shopping bags available for you to carry those smaller items.
-Utilizing the self-serve warehouse, and taking your purchase home and putting it together yourself, allows IKEA to keep the prices lower.
-Of course, if all you brought to the store was your 1972 Ford Pinto, and you purchased an entire furnished room full of furniture, IKEA can arrange to have... it delivered for a reasonable charge.
+Utilizing the self-serve warehouse and taking your purchase home and putting it together yourself allows IKEA to keep the prices lower.
+Of course, if all you brought to the store was VW Golf and you purchased an entire furnished room full of furniture, IKEA can arrange to have it delivered for a reasonable charge.

-IKEA Fact: All the furniture that you see displayed at the Tempe IKEA store was put together by the IKEA employees.
-They have first hand experience, and can give you advice if you are concerned about how much expertise it takes to put something together.Continue to 10 of 10 below.
+IKEA fact: All the furniture that you see displayed at the Tempe IKEA store was put together by the IKEA employees.
+They have first-hand experience and can give you advice if you are concerned about how much expertise it takes to put something together.

-Enjoy the Taste of Sweden at IKEA
+Enjoy the Taste of Sweden

 The people at IKEA know that you don't want to shop on an empty stomach, and sometimes you'll need a break to re-energize.
 IKEA Tempe has an assortment of snacks to keep you and your family going during your IKEA outing.

-Finally, there's a Swedish foodmarket right next to the Bistro where you can get snacks and gift items to take with you.
-You can even... take home frozen, cooked Swedish meatballs.
+Finally, there's a Swedish food market right next to the Bistro where you can get snacks and gift items to take with you.
+You can even take home frozen, cooked Swedish meatballs.

-IKEA Fact: The IKEA Swedish meatballs are all made at one location using a secret recipe, and they are shipped to IKEA stores worldwide.
+IKEA fact: The IKEA Swedish meatballs are all made at one location using a secret recipe, and they are shipped to IKEA stores worldwide.
 In a typical year, IKEA sells 150 million meatballs worldwide.